In an increasingly scattered and complicated world, data agility, or the ability to store and...

 1. Data risk assessment

-A data scientist can analyze any imbalances between various groups of people and the goal variable in this step.
+A data scientist like data mining can analyze any imbalances between various groups of people and the goal variable in this step.
 For instance, we continue to see that men are still more frequently accepted for managerial positions than women.
 However, since it is unlawful to discriminate against applicants for jobs based on their gender, you could counter that gender is irrelevant and should be eliminated in order to balance the model.
 But what other effects might the removal of gender have?
 To determine whether the present checks are sufficient to limit potential bias in the model, this step should be discussed with the appropriate specialists before being taken.

-To guarantee that the training data is as similar as feasible to the data used in real-time in the production environment, the purpose of data balancing is to mimic the distribution of data used in the production.
+To guarantee that the training data mining is as similar as feasible to the data used in real-time in the production environment, the purpose of data balancing is to mimic the distribution of data used in the production.
 Therefore, even if the first instinct is to eliminate the biased variable, this course of action is unlikely to provide a solution.
 Variables are usually correlated, and bias might enter the model by hiding in one of the associated fields and acting as a substitute proxy.
 To make sure the bias is genuinely gone, all associations should be checked before being removed.

 2. Model risk management